PotentialKillScreen/Interpretability-Sahlgrenska/README.md

 ### Background
-The project was carried out by me and my colleague as part of a hackathon at our company Random Forest.
+The project was carried out by me and my colleague as part of a hackathon at our company Random Forest in 2023.

 The code used to generate the heatmaps is found in "Gradient-Cam.py".